 Key Differences Between Soft computing and Hard computing

-- The soft computing model is tolerant to the imprecision, partial truth, approximation.
+- The soft computing model is imprecision tolerant, partial truth, approximation.
 On the other hand, hard computing does not work on the above-given principles; it is very accurate and certain.

 - Soft computing employs fuzzy logic and probabilistic reasoning while hard computing is based on binary or crisp systems.